pariseclipse/Audio_Interactive2DGame/README.md

 ### **🔧 Future Improvements**
 - Add more animations and dances for the character.
 - Integrate multiple lighting patterns for the disco ball.
-- Expand the playlist feature to support user uploads.
+- Expand the playlist feature.